Kavanaugh Will Cite His Teen Calendars in Assault Defense

 As the Times’ source acknowledged, the calendars don’t actually disprove Ford, since Kavanaugh may not have added every alcohol-friendly house party he remembered attending that year.
 Instead, it seems the only thing the calendars do prove is that Brett Kavanaugh was once a teenager who kept a calendar, that he or a family member felt the need to hold onto to such documentation, and that if he did assault Ford, he wasn’t stupid enough to make a note of it.
 Kavanaugh’s team, however, argues that the calendars are important because they don’t corroborate Ford’s story.

-Ford, however, has indicated she can’t remember the exact date or location of the party, so it’s not clear how cross referencing an unknown date against a calendar which lists when Kavanaugh’s vacations, basketball games, movie nights, football practices, and college interviews happened in 1982.
+Ford, however, has indicated she can’t remember the exact date or location of the party, so it’s not clear how one can cross-reference an unknown date against a calendar which lists when Kavanaugh’s vacations, basketball games, movie nights, football practices, and college interviews happened in 1982.
 Instead, per the Times:

 The calendar pages are one-month pages with each day in a small box.
 Unusual for a teenager, Judge Kavanaugh seemed to keep track of his days even during summer vacation.
 The pages show typical teenage activities from the era, including “beach week” after the end of the school year and nights at the theater to see “Grease II,” “Rocky III” and “Poltergeist” with friends.